Dmitrijv/fend19-js2-project/README.md

     },
 ```

-Users shopping cart is saved to session storage and is updated every time an item is added or removed from the cart.
+Users shopping cart is saved to local storage and is updated every time an item is added or removed from the cart.

 ```js
     getShoppingCart: function() {